ibm-cloud-docs/ContinuousDelivery/slsa.md

 ---

-# What is Tekton Chains?
+# What is SLSA?
-{: #tekton-chains-whatis}
+{: #slsa-whatis}

+Supply chain Levels for Software Artifacts (SLSA) is a security framework.
+SLSA is a checklist of standards and controls to prevent tampering, improve integrity, and secure packages and infrastructure in your projects, businesses, or enterprises.
+SLSA gets you from safe enough to being as resilient as possible, at any link in the chain.

+To achieve SLSA level 3, Tekton pipelines are using the Tekton Chains.
 Tekton Chains is a Kubernetes Custom Resource Definition (CRD) controller that you can use to manage your supply chain security in Tekton.
 For more information, see the [Tekton Chains documentation](https://github.com/tektoncd/chains).

 ## Setting up Tekton Chains on a private worker